South Kensington underground station, London (meet just beyond the ticket barrier)

 Short read: “It’s not what we see but what we see in it”

-Long read: Well, yes and no. What you see – the route the guide takes and the selection she makes – is worth the cost of the tour all by itself.
-You don’t think those matters are important in a museum that covers 11 acres, has 145 galleries, and runs to seven miles of exhibits and five million objects?
+Well, yes and no. What you see – the route the guide takes and the selection she makes – is worth the cost of the tour of the Victoria and Albert Museum all by itself.
+You don’t think those matters are important in a museum built in the Victorian era that covers 11 acres, has 145 galleries, and runs to seven miles of exhibits and five million objects?
 Dream on.
 And logistics and savvy are just the basics.
-The real thrill is what you see in the pieces Margaret and Molly show you.
+The real thrill is what you see in the pieces Simon W. and Molly, both blue badge guides, show you.
 These are objects that contain their history – that braid together culture and art.
 That’s why they’re in “the world’s greatest museum of art and design.”
 To see them – to see into them – the Great Bed of Ware, the Raphael Cartoons (“one of the supreme sights of the world”) the Ardabil carpet, etc…. well, it’s like sunrise on Mount Moses.
 And if you want to make a day of it, how about lunch in the V & A’s extremely civilised cafe followed by spot of shopping at nearby Harrods!